Frequently Asked Questions

 After 24 hours the applied paint will be fully cured and it should last for generations (interior).
 The colour won’t fade and it will develop its own character, like the patina of wood, with subsequent oilings or waxing.

 Yes.
-Small 100g samples are available to make approximately 300ml Milk Paint (which covers 2 square m) – please request by email.
+Small 50g samples are available to make approximately 100ml Milk Paint.
+Order on-line.

 Depending on the depth of the ground colour, eg. dark wood, relative to the colour of the paint, eg. “Mango”, it is recommended that three coats are applied for full coverage (this is also a requirement for commercial paints).
 The last coat will match the colour swatch.
 Beautiful effects can be achieved by painting dark colours on light wood, or vice versa, and then sanding wear areas back to the colour of the wood (see our section on Paint effects).